smarthomeNG/plugins/uzsu/README.md

 ## Example

-Activates the light every other day at 16:30 and deactivates it at 17:30 for five times:
+Activates the light every other day at 16:30 and deactivates it at 17:30 for five times.
+Between the UZSU entries the values are interpolated every 5 minutes.

 ```python
 sh.eg.wohnen.kugellampe.uzsu({'active':True, 'list':[